HC Slavia Praha

-HC Slavia Praha (eng: HC Slavia Prague) is a Czech ice hockey team located in Prague playing the Czech 1st National Hockey League, the second-highest league in the country.
-Slavia played in the Extraliga from 1994 until 2015, winning the national championship in 2003 and 2008.
+HC Slavia Praha (eng: HC Slavia Prague) is a Czech professional ice hockey team located in Prague playing in the Czech 1st National Hockey League, the second-highest league in the country.
+Slavia played in the Czech Extraliga from 1994 until 2015, winning the national championship in 2003 and 2008.
 The club plays its home games at Zimní stadion Eden in Prague.
 From 2004 until 2015, it played at O2 Arena.

 The team played in the 2008–09 season of the Champions Hockey League.

 The team was relegated to the 1.
 Liga in the 2014–15 Czech Extraliga season.